joshbrew/robo-animator/README.md

 # Robo-Animator
-Test UI for animating servos directly from Blender animations (old project, but probably salvagable)
+Test UI for animating servos directly from Blender animations (old project, but probably salvageable)

 HOW TO USE